 “I know it’s a basic answer,” he laughed, “but I know we are going to be playing in very good facilities, playing against professional academies, so that’s obviously very exciting.
 I’ve always wanted to play at the highest level I can, so the fact that we’re going to be competing against strong teams is something I’m looking forward to,” he said.

-After Northwood, Alex hopes to go to a university.
-“My goal is to go to Stanford if I go to a university.
-That’s just a dream for me,” he said.
-Ultimately, he hopes to sign a professional contract.
+After Northwood, Alex hopes to go to a university, but ultimately, he hopes to sign a professional contract.
 Beyond soccer, Alex wants to work for a company that is dedicated to helping other people.

 Alex van Schalkwyk arrived in New York Friday night, already on campus for preseason training.
 He is the third of the Ubuntu boys to travel to the US thus far, still with four still to follow him.